karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Next up (priority order)

-- Cancellation stabilization (follow‑through)
-  - Re‑run the cancellation matrix on POSIX in CI to confirm the secondary late‑cancel guard closes the remaining race in no‑live sequential + archive.
-  - Keep liveTrace.session enabled when investigating flakes; remove or keep instrumentation as low‑noise trace only.
-  - If any residual flake remains, consider increasing the secondary settle delay slightly on CI only.

 - Test‑only DRY
   - Expand test‑support adoption
     - Prefer startRun/writeScript/rmDirWithRetries in suites that still open‑code temp repos/spawns.